OSHA 10 Certification

 Will OSHA 10 help me get a promotion?

 Possibly.
-Worth adding: while it’s not a guarantee, having the certification shows initiative and commitment to safety — qualities managers notice.
+While it’s not a guarantee, having the certification shows initiative and commitment to safety — qualities managers notice.
 It might open doors, especially if you're aiming for lead roles.

 Can I teach others after getting OSHA 10?